openhealthcare/opal/doc/docs/reference/upgrading.md

 Options are now an ex-API.
 Applications should convert to use either Referencedata (canonical terms for common data), or Metadata (App specific data you wish to pass into the front end).

+#### Base templates

+We now have different base templates for modals, forms and two column modal forms (essentially a form with a side bar).

+The form templates add validation checks around the saving to catch any validation errors a form might through.
+They assume the existence of a form called 'form'.

+As part of this modal_base has been moved into a folder in templates called base_templates

 ### 0.7.0 -> 0.7.1

 #### Downstream dependencies